Changing fast

 They help people send and receive mail by sorting packages, selling stamps, and providing information about postal services.

-The career of a Postal Service Clerk is labeled as "Evolving" because many routine tasks, like weighing packages and printing postage, are being automated with machines and online tools.
-AI technologies, such as scanners and chatbots, are being tested to handle basic customer queries and package processing.
+The career of a Postal Service Clerk is labeled as "Changing fast" because many of their routine tasks, like sorting mail and selling stamps, are being automated by machines and self-service kiosks.
+The U.

 Read full analysis